Whoever controls the record

 Your AI provider built the tool, holds the record, and controls what a court sees.
 They are the evidence and the witness simultaneously.

 In New York Times Co. v.
-Microsoft Corp., No. 1:23-cv-11195 (S.D.N.Y.), OpenAI spent two and a half months preparing 20 million user chat logs before producing them under court order.
-Two and a half months of deciding what gets de-identified, what format is used, what context is included, and what is omitted.
+Microsoft Corp., No. 1:23-cv-11195 (S.D.N.Y.), OpenAI spent two and a half months preparing 20 million user chat logs before producing them under court order — deciding what gets de-identified, what format is used, what context is included, and what is omitted.
+The professional whose conversations those were had nothing that predated the provider's version.
+Apostillum gives that ownership back to you — sealed before the preparation window begins.

 Without Apostillum